artela-network/artela-docs/docs/develop/guides/dev-contract/index.md

 ## 2.Remix: Connect to Artela Testnet and Deploy

 Connecting a [wallet](/develop/guides/wallet-configuration).
-To ensure the `artela betanet` network is selected on Metamask.
+To ensure the `artela betaanet` network is selected on Metamask.
 Select `Injected Provider - MetaMask` as environment.

 At Remix, on the left side